 Grasp/palmar reflex: If you stroke the palm of your newborn’s hand, she will automatically close her fingers tightly in a grasp.
 With time this automatic response will turn into a voluntary action, but for now enjoy the tight grip of your baby’s hand around your finger.
 This reflex lasts until about 5 to 6 months of age.

-Walking/stepping reflex: When your baby is held by the armpits and her legs touch a flat surface she will immediately place one foot in front of the other as if walking.
-It’s such a sight to see your baby “walk” but be sure to properly support her by the armpits and be careful to support her head as well if you try this at home.
+Walking/stepping reflex: When your baby is held by the armpits and her feet touch a flat surface she will immediately place one foot in front of the other as if walking.
+It’s such a sight to see your baby “walk”, but be sure to properly support her by the armpits and be careful to support her head as well if you try this at home.
 This reflex will disappear after 2 months, then reappear as the learned voluntary behavior of walking.